Skip To Main Content

 Other Food Items

 We do not allow gum at school as it has become a distraction and an issue with littering.
 Students can bring snacks to school if their teacher has a designated snack time.
 Please check with your student’s teacher.
-Water is allowed in the classroom and all other drinks (such as juice, soda, etc.) can be eaten during your student’s lunchtime.
+Water is allowed in the classroom and all other drinks (such as juice, soda, etc.) can be consumed during your student’s lunchtime.

 Interpreter